 It requires less energy and time to digest processed foods.
 Processed foods contain MSG (Monosodium glutamate – to enhance flavour), it also contains lots of sodium and typically all the wrong heart-clogging oils.
 Therefore it is always good to go with natural food available if possible go with homemade food.

 Be Careful.
 If you are not careful, the food eaten during the pre-dawn and dusk meals can cause some adverse effects.
 Those observing the fast in Ramadan month should have at least two meals a day, the pre-dawn meal (Suhoor) and a meal at dusk (Iftar).

 The way to approach your diet during fasting is similar to the way you should be eating outside of the Ramadan month.
 It should contain foods from all the major food groups:

 Hydrate Your Body:

 When we fast for long hours, our body gets dehydrated over the course of the day.
-During the non-fasting period we should take care of the hydration levels in our body.
-After a long day of fasting, it’s difficult to drink lot of water or have lots of water based food items.
-But, we can have fruit juices and soups made of veggies to give our body the additional water it needs.
+During the non-fasting period, we should take care of the hydration levels in our body.
+After a long day of fasting, it’s difficult to drink a lot of water or have lots of water-based food items.
+But, we can have fruit juices and soups made with veggies to give our body the additional water it needs.
 A great way to break the fast is with ‘Dates’.
 Also consider having coconut water, or making smoothies, coolers and fruity drinks which are super-hydrating.